rcoh/angle-grinder/README.md

 The renderer will do its best to keep the data nicely formatted as it changes and the number of output rows is limited to the length of your terminal.
 Currently, it has a refresh rate of about 20hz.

+The renderer can detect whether or not the output is a tty -- if you write to a file, it will print once when the pipeline completes.

 ### Contributing
 `angle-grinder` builds with Rust >= 1.26. `rustfmt` is required when submitting PRs (`rustup component add rustfmt`).